juju/docs/src/en/howto-vagrant-workflow.md

     brew install sshuttle
     sshuttle -r vagrant@localhost:2222 10.0.3.0/24

-!!__Note:__ You can skip the brew install line if you already have sshuttle installed
+**Note:** You can skip the brew install line if you already have sshuttle installed

-!!__Note:__ If your local network is using 10.0.3.x you will need to alter the Juju networking in the vagrant box, and substitute the network provided in the command above
+**Note:** If your local network is using 10.0.3.x you will need to alter the Juju networking in the vagrant box, and substitute the network provided in the command above

 When prompted for the password enter `vagrant` and you should see output similar to the following: